-This course discusses the history, role and structure of computer architecture and operating systems needed by computers.
-This class is designed to explore physical and functional characteristics of computer devices and components and trends in computer architecture with emphasis and detailed information on configuring a microcomputer, troubleshooting problems that occur, interrupts, device and memory management, virtual memory and paging, file management, and performance analysis.
-Lab exercises include assembling a computer and troubleshooting problems.
-The course prepares students for the A+ certification exam.
+This course discusses the history, role, and structure of computer architecture and operating systems needed by computers.
+This course provides and introduction to the computer hardware and software skills needed to help meet the growing demand for entry-level computer technicians.
+The curriculum covers the fundamentals of computer hardwarde and software as well as advanced concepts in security, networking, and computer technician responsibilities.
+Lab exercises include assembling a computer, laptop, and troubleshooting problems.
+The course prepares students for the CompTIA A+ certification exam.